 The June 24, 1933 New York Sun had this less-than-totally-enlightening blurb: "CBS offers the Three Peppers.
 Not the Three Little Peppers who grew, by any chance."
 (That last was a reference to an 1881 book called "The Five Little Peppers And How They Grew".)

-The first mention of the group outside of a radio listing is in the July 18, 1936 New York Age, when they were currently at the Apollo Theater (as just the "Peppers" in the Apollo's ad, although the blurb correctly called them the "3 Peppers").
+The next mention of the group is in the July 18, 1936 New York Age, when they were currently at the Apollo Theater (as just the "Peppers" in the Apollo's ad, although the blurb correctly called them the "3 Peppers").
 They appeared along with Sunshine Sammy, Etta Moten, Amanda Randolph, Pigmeat Markham, James Baskette, and the 3 Rhythm Triplets.

 That issue's review of the show said this about the Peppers: "Coming right behind them [the Three Rhythm Triplets] and even holding up the show are the Three Peppers, a banjo-strumming, base-fiddle-picking [sic], ivory-tickling, serenading combine which is truly torrid, bringing down the house with a clever thing entitled 'Yas, Yas, Yas,' and singing 'Old Man Mose' so well that not even the appearance of Pigmeat and Baskette kept the house from thundering for their encore."
 A very nice review to go along with their first recorded appearance.

 So who were the 3 Peppers?
 The original members were Oliver "Toy" Wilson (piano), Bob Bell (guitar), and Walter Williams (bass).
-They were supposedly discovered by impresario Irving Mills, who managed Duke Ellington, Fletcher Henderson, Jimmie Lunceford, the Mills Blue Rhythm Band (led by Lucky Millinder), and Cab Calloway, as well as all bookings into the Cotton Club, but nothing ever said how or where he discovered them.
-They must have done something to land a spot at the Apollo, but there's not a single mention of them between October 1933 and July 1936.
+They were supposedly discovered by impresario Irving Mills, who managed Duke Ellington, Fletcher Henderson, Jimmie Lunceford, the Mills Blue Rhythm Band (led by Lucky Millinder), and Cab Calloway, as well as all bookings into the Cotton Club, but nothing ever said how or where he discovered them, although it was probably through their association with Millinder.
+They must have done something to land a spot at the Apollo, but there's not a single mention of them between November 1933 and July 1936.
 Presumably Irving Mills got them the Apollo gig.

 Right after the Apollo, they headed down to the Kit Kat Club, on West 52nd Street in Manhattan.
 (Called "Swing Street", West 52nd was the Mecca for swing and jazz fans.)
 A blurb in the July 25, 1936 Pittsburgh Courier mentions that gig (while running the only photo I can find, bad as it is, containing Toy Wilson).

 The 3 Peppers appeared in a 20-minute Vitaphone short called "Rush Hour Rhapsody", probably filmed in New York over the summer and released on September 5, 1936.
 It was one of those ridiculously-plotted excuses to bring you acts; judge for yourself: "... it appears the new bus lines in New York City are taking away passengers from the subway line, and the board of directors decides to make the rail-line more attractive and get their customers back.
 They install dining cars [on a subway?!?] and add entertainment on the station platforms and the train cars, including uniformed station announcers and Harlem hot-bands."
 (Considering that a subway ride only cost 5 cents back then, it looks like the board of directors has come up with a sure-fire way of bankrupting the entire system.)
-Unfortunately, I don't know what song(s) the Peppers sang.
-There are four choices: "Rush Hour Rhapsody", "I Love to Sing-a", "Tappin' on the Third Rail", and "Lulu's Back in Town".
-My guess would be the latter.
+The Peppers sang "Lulu's Back in Town" and "Mary Had A Little Lamb".